Russian artillery fire down nearly 75%, US officials say, in latest sign of struggles for Moscow - KTVZ

 By Natasha Bertrand, Oren Liebermann, Alex Marquardt, CNN

-As Russia’s invasion of Ukraine enters its 11th month, US and Ukrainian officials tell CNN that Russia’s artillery fire is down dramatically from its wartime high, in some places by as much as 75 percent.
+As Russia’s invasion of Ukraine enters its 11th month, US and Ukrainian officials tell CNN that Russia’s artillery fire is down dramatically from its wartime high, in some places by as much as 75%.

 US and Ukrainian officials don’t yet have a clear or singular explanation.
 Russia may be rationing artillery rounds due to low supplies, or it could be part of a broader reassessment of tactics in the face of successful Ukrainian offenses.